TUDelft-IN4303/syllabus/README.md

 The third part takes a closer look on the inside working of compiler components and their generators.
 In particular, we study parsing algorithms and parser generation.

-The practical work consists of constructing a compiler for a small object-oriented language using the tools introduced in the first part of the course.
+In the [practical work](https://github.com/TUDelft-IN4303/assignments), students construct a compiler for a small object-oriented language using the tools introduced in the first part of the lectures.

 ## Expected Prior Knowledge